 If you have children, make arrangements to have them cared for by a family member or childcare provider well in advance of your appointment.

 If possible, have your childcare begin the day before.
 Unforeseen events can come up in the morning and this can disrupt the flow of the entire day.

 The worst scenario is that you miss your appointment and have to reschedule.

 This might be alright for other health care appointments; however, when it comes to your first prenatal visit, there is a lot of time-sensitive information and testing to be done.

 You will not want to have to reschedule.

 Offices block off a lot of time for your initial prenatal appointment, so getting another appointment will cause a significant delay.

 4. Get directions to the facility.

 Many Women’s Health medical practices are part of a larger facility (hospital or medical office building).
-Make sure have clear directions to the facility and the location of the office within the building.
+Make sure to have clear directions to the medical facility and the location of the office within the building.